 [Section 31AL inserted by No. 68 of 2004 s.
 76.]

 31AM.
-Prohibition notices in respect of residential premises
+Employer to display prohibition notices in respect of residential premises

 An employer who is issued with a prohibition notice under Subdivision 3 must, as soon as is practicable, cause the notice, or a copy of it, to be displayed at the residential premises concerned.